CrazyCoder613/awesome-vue/README.md

 - [vue-separate-files-webpack-loader](https://github.com/NetCZ/vue-separate-files-webpack-loader) - Webpack loader for separated Vue components parts
 - [vue-svg-loader](https://github.com/visualfanatic/vue-svg-loader) - webpack loader that lets you use SVG files as Vue components
 - [vue-registrar](https://github.com/AmirrezaNasiri/vue-registrar) - ☘️ A package that dynamically registers your components and vuex modules - Makes your code a lot readable!
-- [vue-automatic-import-loader](https://github.com/hunterliu1003/vue-automatic-import-loader) - webpack loader that auto import your Vue single file components by using a match function.
-- [vue-aimg-loader](https://github.com/chenxinan/vue-aimg-loader) - A easy way to use image in Vue template without wirte css.

 #### Page Navigation